OH Consultant

 High-Risk Construction Work triggered

-Work involving aggression and occupational violence
+Work involving foreseeable risk of occupational violence or aggression

 Legal consequence